egovernments/test-automation/README.md

  `mvn clean test "-DconfigPath=/Users/admin/eGovAuto/config.yaml" "-Dkarate.options=--tags @searchMdms,@accessControl classpath:com/egov"`

 ## List Of Tags

+To run all the tests, use the tag `@regression`(this tag excludes `@userOtp` and `@egovWorkflowProcess` testcases from execution to avoid triggering sms service.
+Use these tags along with `@regression` only if necessary)

+To run the tests based on required services for execution, use below listed tags

 The listed tags are available currently in the framework
 | Tags          		      | Description   			         |
 | ------------- 		      |:-------------:			         |